Homemade Non-Dairy Milk: The Ultimate Guide for Making Dairy-Free Milk With or Without a Blender

 Instructions

-1. Add one tablespoon of vegan milk powder to one cup of distilled water.
+1. Add one tablespoon of plant-based milk powder to one cup of distilled water.

 2. Use a whisk to mix thoroughly.
 If you don’t have a whisk, use a fork with a similar whisk-like motion of the hand and wrist.
-If you don’t have a whisk or a fork, add the vegan milk concentrate and water to a jar with a lid (a mason jar works well) and shake the contents until the concentrate is evenly incorporated.
-Be advised, a whisk will offer a much smoother consistency.
+If a whisk or fork is not readily available (like when camping or something similar), add the vegan milk concentrate and water to a jar with a lid (a mason jar works well) and shake the contents until the concentrate is evenly incorporated.
+However, a whisk will offer a much smoother consistency.

 The Benefits of Using Non-Dairy Milk Powders